 The Warren is a sandy beach about 1½ miles long, extending from Abersoch harbour to the granite headland of Mynydd Tir-y-Cwmwd at the north-eastern end.
 Parking at this end is at a small free car park pleasantly situated amongst trees just below the headland.
 At the centre and southern end, parking is available in lay-bys alongside the A499 (landward side of road).
 Access to the shore from here is either a short, sandy path through the National Trust's Tywyn y Fach property, or a public footpath through the Warren holiday village (Grid Ref : SH317298).
 The beach looks out towards St Tudwal's islands to the south-west and the Cambrian mountains towards the east.
 Alternative access is along the shore from Abersoch.

-This beach was once known as Castellmarch beach, and is sometimes called Quarry Beach.
-Its far western (Abersoch) end is known as 'The Fach'.
+This beach is sometimes known as Castellmarch beach, the eastern end as Quarry Beach or Glan Mor Gwaith.
+Its far western (Abersoch) end is known as 'Traeth Tywyn y Fach' or simply as 'The Fach'.

 Dogs are allowed at all times.